Strength training for children used to be frowned upon, but fortunately, those days are in the past.

-Humans are meant to move, and children are no exceptions.
+Humans are meant to move and use their muscles, and children are no exception.

 Children need 60 minutes of physical activity every day.
-This is a minimum recommendation, and increasing this amount offers additional benefits.
-Daily moderate to vigorous physical activity helps build the child’s bones and muscles, promotes psychological well-being, and lays the foundation for positive habits as an adult, leading to a stronger, healthier life.1
+That’s a minimum recommendation, and increasing this amount offers additional benefits.
+Daily moderate to vigorous physical exercise helps build the child’s bones and muscles, promotes psychological well-being, and lays the foundation for positive habits as an adult, leading to a stronger, healthier life.1

-Traditionally, promoting physical activity for children has focused on cardiovascular activities.
-However, the past few decades worth of research has showed that resistance training offers unique benefits.
-Strong muscles allow children to function better, both in everyday activities and when participating in various sports during adolescence and the teenage years.
+Traditionally, promoting physical activity for children has focused on cardiovascular exercise.
+However, the past few decades of research have shown that resistance training offers unique benefits.
+Strong muscles allow children to function better in everyday activities and when participating in various sports during adolescence and the teenage years.

-Strength training at a young age also lays the groundwork to prevent future health issues by improving a number of health markers and reducing the risk of various non-communicable diseases.
+Strength training at a young age also lays the groundwork to prevent future health issues by improving several health markers and reducing the risk of various non-communicable diseases.

-The purpose of this article is to provide a thorough overview of strength training for children and adolescents.
-It will cover both physiological and psychological effects, as well as potential risks.
-Additionally, it will give science-based recommendations on how to introduce children to strength training and how to design a safe and effective training program.
+This article provides a thorough overview of strength training for children and adolescents.
+It covers both physiological and psychological effects, as well as potential risks.
+Additionally, gives science-based recommendations on how to introduce children to strength training and how to design a safe and effective training program.

-Resistance training in childhood and youth leads to significant increases in strength.
-These increases are similar to those observed in untrained adults who take up strength training.
-Children can expect strength gains of up to 30 to 50 %.2 One study showed that 10-year old children who participate in regular bench press training can increase their exercise-specific strength up to 35%.3
+Resistance training in childhood and youth leads to significant increases in strength, about as muc as untrained adults who begin strength training.
+Children can expect strength gains of up to 30 to 50 %.2 One study showed that 10-year-old children who started bench press training increased their strength in that exercise by up to 35%.3

 Obesity has become more and more prevalent among children and adolescents.
-Inactivity can often lead to a vicious circle, where overweight children and adolescents actively avoid exercise, as they find physical activity to be uncomfortable, boring, and embarrassing, leading to even greater risk of obesity.
+Inactivity can often lead to a vicious circle where overweight children and adolescents actively avoid exercise.
+They find physical activity uncomfortable, boring, and embarrassing, making gaining even more weight easier.

 Juvenile obesity is associated with increased metabolic risk, and resistance training can be part of the solution to improve muscle health and body composition.